So you’ve found a half-empty bottle of whiskey in your drinks cabinet, and now you’re wondering:

 Whiskey can basically keep indefinitely if stored properly.

 Once a bottle of whiskey is opened, you should consume it within a year – closer to 12 months if your bottle is almost full and closer to 3 months if you’ve only got a bit left.

 Why?
 Because less whiskey in the bottle means more air, which speeds up the oxidization process.

 How To Store Opened & Unopened Whiskey

-Unopened whisky should be stored in the upright position to prevent spills, in a dark, cool, dry place.
+Unopened whisky should be stored in an upright position to prevent spills and left in a dark, cool, dry place.
 Make sure to also keep the bottle away from any sunlight and heat sources.
-This is especially important if your bottle of whisky in transparent – and that’s most of them!
+This is especially important if your bottle of whisky is transparent – and that’s most of them!

-Once your bottle of whiskey has been opened, you can replace it back in your kitchen cabinet or pantry.
-Refrigerating or freezing your whiskey won’t extend the shelf life, and it will dull the aromatic flavors of your whiskey, so it’s definitely not recommended.
+Once your bottle of whiskey has been opened, you can replace it in your kitchen cabinet or pantry.
+Refrigerating or freezing your whiskey won’t extend the shelf life and will dull the aromatic flavors of your whiskey, so it’s definitely not recommended.

 Summary On Whiskey

 Whiskey has a long shelf life if left unopened, away from direct sunlight and heat sources.
 Once opened, it is better to drink it within six months to a year if you have more than half left in the bottle and less if you have less than half in the bottle.

 Always store the whiskey bottles upright as, over time, aluminum caps can loosen, leading to more oxygen getting to your whiskey and speeding up degradation.